 Bringing the best of the city under one roof

-Time Out Market Miami opens its doors to the public today, May 9, bringing a new and exciting must-visit destination to Miami Beach.
-At the food and cultural market, visitors get to enjoy outstanding food from the city’s best chefs and restaurateurs, cocktails from Miami’s award-winning mixologists and stunning artworks by local talent.
+Time Out Market Miami opened its doors to the public on May 9 in Miami Beach – cementing a new and exciting must-visit destination.
+At the food and cultural market, visitors get to enjoy outstanding food from the city’s best chefs and restaurateurs, cocktails from Miami’s award-winning mixologists and cultural experiences.

-From morning through night, guests can choose from over 100 mouth-watering dishes, savoring Cuban Pastries or Tacos, Shrimp Ceviche or Crackling Maiitake Mushroom with Shishito Peppers, Sushi Bowls or Beef Pho, artisan-style pizza or Lobster Rolls, Pastrami Short Rib with Shaved Fennel Caesar or Chicken N Waffles, Pan-Seared Chochoyotes or Grilled Octopus, vegan burgers, Tulip Cakes, and more.
+Throughout the day, guests can choose from over 100 mouth-watering dishes, savoring Cuban Pastries or Tacos, Shrimp Ceviche or Crackling Maiitake Mushroom with Shishito Peppers, Sushi Bowls or Beef Pho, artisan-style pizza or Lobster Rolls, Pastrami Short Rib with Shaved Fennel Caesar or Chicken N Waffles, Blue Crab tostadas or Grilled Octopus, vegan burgers, Tulip Cakes, and more.

-Located at 1601 Drexel Avenue, just off Miami Beach’s Lincoln Road, the market is open daily from 11am.
-From Sunday to Thursday it will close at 11pm, on Friday and Saturday at midnight.
+Located at 1601 Drexel Avenue, just off Miami Beach’s Lincoln Road, the market is open daily starting at 11am.
+From Sunday to Thursday it will close at 11pm, on Friday and Saturday the market closes at midnight.

-To select Miami’s outstanding culinary talent, local Time Out editors tested and tasted the city’s best food and then invited only the very best chefs to join Time Out Market.
-The result of this curation is a stellar lineup, offering guests a diverse range of local cuisines – affordable and accessible for all with an average food check per person of around $20:
+At Time Out Market Miami, you can see James Beard Award winning chefs, and Top Chef winners, and their teams in action.
+To select Miami’s outstanding culinary talent, local Time Out editors tested and tasted the city’s best food and invited only the very best chefs to join Time Out Market.
+The result of this curation is a stellar lineup, offering guests a diverse range of local cuisines – affordable and accessible for all:

 - Norman Van Aken: James Beard Award winning Chef Norman Van Aken – one of Miami’s top culinary masters with a vast list of accolades – is best known for introducing ‘fusion’ into the lexicon of modern gastronomy and is considered the founding father of New World Cuisine.
 At Time Out Market Miami – his first foray into a food and cultural market – he presents his K’West concept, featuring a menu that delivers the remarkable taste of South Florida and the Keys with dishes like Shrimp Ceviche ‘Salsa of Life’.

 - Jeremy Ford: The critically acclaimed winner of ‘Top Chef Season 13’ is adding to his existing repertoire with his interpretation of Korean flavors at Time Out Market.
-Diners can expect exceptional, artistic dishes with intense, delicious flavors known from his celebrated Stubborn Seed in Miami Beach.
+Diners can expect exceptional, artistic dishes with intense, delicious flavors as the standard he’s established at his celebrated Stubborn Seed in Miami Beach.